Inspiring people to live healthier and longer

 Biography image

-Prof. Roberto Vicinanza is an Italian Physician, Geriatrician, Researcher and Associate Professor of Gerontology at the University of Southern California, Leonard Davis School of Gerontology, one of the leading research institutions in the field of aging and the oldest and largest school of Gerontology in the world.
+Prof. Roberto Vicinanza is an Italian Geriatrician, Researcher and Associate Professor of Gerontology at the University of Southern California, Leonard Davis School of Gerontology, one of the leading research institutions in the field of aging and the oldest and largest school of Gerontology in the world.

 His expertise in nutrition, metabolism, and chronic disease management has allowed him to publish numerous scientific articles in peer-reviewed journals in these fields.
 Together with his innate and proven public speaking abilities and multiple language skills, Dr. Vicinanza has inspired and trained thousands of people around the world to embrace healthier nutritional habits and lifestyles.